Skip to Content

 Millennium Centre in Cardiff Bay

-Transport For Wales* also offers its own rail passes for both UK and overseas residents.
-The best option for this itinerary is the Explore Wales Pass, which gives you unlimited travel by train and bus.
-The pass costs £99 for adults, £49.50 for children aged 5–15 and there are discounts for Railcard holders.
-It onlys cover 4 days of travel within 8 days though, so you’d need to book one journey separately (day two is probably the cheapest).
+The pass costs £104 for adults, £52 for children aged 5–15 and there are discounts for Railcard holders.
+The pass only cover 4 days of travel within a period of 8 days though, so you’d need to book one journey separately (day two is probably the cheapest).

 Passholders are recommended to make seat reservations – though it’s probably only worth doing for long-distance services or at busy peak times so you’re guaranteed to get a seat – which you can do for free at any UK train station up to two hours before departure.
-Please note the Ffestiniog Railway is privately owned so isn’t covered by any rail passes.

 Llandudno’s Great Orme Tramway